harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

         b) in the "Problem archive" field select the problem zip to import

+**IMPORTANT**: it is adviced to import the problem as an user with **admin role** which is also **belonging to a team**, because then on import then directly the solutions in the problem's zipfile are directly judge.
+We can then directly verify that our solutions are also correct in DOMjudge and are done within the timelimit.
+It is wise to test also in DOMjudge, but sometimes a little detail can make your solution pass locally, but not in DOMjudge.

 We can set the evaluation laziness of a problem with: